This article was originally published on 29 April 2020 and updated to reflect new information. Additional reporting by Angela Koo.

 #2 Buying Gold Certificates

 Sometimes referred to as “paper gold”, these gold certificates can be exchanged for physical gold or cash and have no expiry date.
-When these certificates are issued, the physical gold that they represent are stored somewhere.
+When these certificates are issued, the physical gold that they represent is stored somewhere.

 Gold certificates provide their owners with the same benefits of owning physical gold, with an added layer of convenience and security.